 - Contains glucosamine sulphate

-- Easy to swallow capsules, but can also be opened in order to mix the contents with water, juice or yogurt
+- The capsules are easy to swallow but can also be opened if you want to mix the contents with water, juice, or yogurt

 - Manufactured under Danish pharmaceutical control

-Osteoarthritis leads to pain, stiffness and limitation of movement.
+Osteoarthritis leads to pain, stiffness, and a limited range of movement.
 More than twice as many women as men suffer from osteoarthritis.
-Osteoarthritis of the knee is the most common form, followed by osteoarthritis of the hip.
+Osteoarthritis of the knee is the most common form followed by osteoarthritis of the hip.

 |1 capsule contains:|